 Before I began my mix--and-match portfolio-style career, I spent years feeling stuck and terrified that something was wrong with me.
 Why did I yearn to do multiple things, instead of just focusing on one?
 I was a nurse, seemingly satisfied on the outside, while feverishly craving to do something else….many things else.

-I since uprooted much of that fear and fed those cravings, primarily by walking away from nursing and starting one creative project, then another, and many more.
+I since uprooted much of that fear and fed those cravings, primarily by walking away from nursing and starting one creative project, then another, and then more.
 But every once in a while the fear and insecurity about my multi-project-style career would come back into sharp focus.
 That was exactly my focus the week I saw the plate spinners.
 Seeing them spinning away with confidence and flare (and cheesy smiles on their faces) felt strangely reassuring.
 I’m spinning plates, too, except my plates are my projects.
 It’s the life I’ve created.

 Then, just two days after the plate-spinning-restaurant date, I read a book by Barbara Winter (How to Make a Living Without a Job).
 In the book, she likens managing multiple projects to spinning plates.
 I couldn’t believe I had found this.
 In the book, Winter explains how this way of working fits perfectly with many creatives—if managed correctly.